 Government employees eligible for the General Provident Fund can contribute a minimum of 6% of their salary toward GPF.

-How to download GPF statement?
+How to download GPF statements online?

-Employees of Govt institutions have to login to their state GPF portal to download their GPF statement.
+Employees of Govt institutions have to log in to their state GPF portal to download their GPF statement.